nuno-vieira-deel/pln_apirest/README.md

 To add a new service on the platform the admin have to:

 1. Create an XML file describing the desired service.
 The XML file has to be created based on the XML Schema ( $HOME/xml_schema.xsd ) validator.
-The repo has some example on the $HOME folder. [optional]
+The repo has some example on the $HOME folder [optional];
 2. Create a Perl Module:
-    1. If you created the XML file, it is as easy as running the module generated ( perl $HOME/generate_module.pl file.xml ) and the module will be generated automatically.
+    1. If you created the XML file, it is as easy as running the module generated ( perl $HOME/generate_module.pl file.xml ) and the module will be generated automatically;
     2. Create an empty Perl Module on $HOME/modules/intermediate with Spline::ToolName as the module name and create other Perl module with Spline::ToolName::ServiceName and fill it with all the required elements needed.
-The platform already includes some tools as an example (perl $HOME/generate_module.pl file.xml -d).
+The platform already includes some tools as an example (perl $HOME/generate_module.pl file.xml -d);
-3. Restart Dancer.
+3. Restart Dancer;

 Edit a service is possible by changing the Perl Module directly or using the XML generator to erase the module and generate a new one.